 Only about 1 in 5 soldiers and Marines say they have been tested to determine if they have suffered brain injuries.
 Military officials hope the numbers will improve now that a new policy is in place.

 A military memorandum says that new requirements for diagnosing and treating brain injury has resulted in a shortage of Army neurologists on battlefields of Iraq and Afghanistan.

 The Army’s move comes in response to an investigation published last September by ProPublica and NPR that revealed some soldiers had been wrongly denied the medal despite regulations that made them eligible for it.

-ProPublica and NPR continue to pursue a Freedom of Information Act request for the reviews of a Tricare study that found that cognitive rehabilitation was not very effective.
+Tricare provided ProPublica and NPR with some, but not all, of the reviews criticizing a Tricare study finding that cognitive rehabilitation therapy has not been proven effective.